eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 **IFP Pattern B (Orchestrator-Provisioned):** The `IF` is a one-time, instance-unique value delivered by a trusted orchestrator through a secure channel.
 The Verifier knows the expected value based on its provisioning request.
 This protects against network attackers but assumes the infrastructure provider is trusted.

-* **IFP Pattern C (Artifact-Based):**  The `IF` is the full content of a provisioned artifact (e.g., an `authorized_keys` file) that also contains the BF.
+**IFP Pattern C (Artifact-Based):**  The `IF` is the full content of a provisioned artifact (e.g., an `authorized_keys` file) that also contains the BF.
 The Verifier can reconstruct the expected IF because it generated the original artifact.
 This pattern addresses TOFU vulnerabilities in constrained environments.
 For security considerations with this pattern, see [](#impersonation-risk).

-In the case of re-attestation using ECA, see [](#stateful-re-attestation-for-long-running-instances).
+In the case of re-attestation using ECA, the IF typically represents current platform state (e.g., fresh TEE measurements) rather than initial provisioning state.
+See [](#re-attestation-ceremony-specification).

 ## Minimal Deployment and Trust Chain Sketch (Pattern C) {#minimal-deployment-and-trust-chain-sketch-pattern-c}

 This section illustrates how ECA can be used even at a small, human-driven scale—such as by an individual developer—to provide cryptographic assurance for ephemeral instances without requiring complex infrastructure or hardware roots of trust, using `IFP Pattern C`.

-In this sketch, the Instance Factor (IF) is an artifact-based secret such as the full content of an injected file containing the Boot Factor (BF).
+In this sketch, the Instance Factor (IF) is an artifact-based value such as the full content of an injected file containing the Binding Factor (BF).
 Mapped to RATS architecture roles, the laptop is the `Verifier`, the VM is the `Attester` and the individual developer acts effectively as the `Relying Party` (RP).

 1. Developer trusts their local ECA toolchain CLI for `BF` generation
 2. Developer trusts Service Provider to correctly inject `BF`/`SSH public key`